Carmanah Walbran Provincial Park

 Cheewhat Lake & Cheewhat lake Cedar

-The forested perimeters of Cheewhat Lake contain several of of Vancouver Island’s largest, record-breaking trees, and some of the biggest trees in British Columbia.
+The forested perimeters of Cheewhat Lake contain several of Vancouver Island’s largest, record-breaking trees, and some of the biggest trees in British Columbia.
 For reference, Cheewhat Lake is tucked into the southern portion of Pacific Rim National Park Reserve.
-The lake is largely trail-less but a few of the largest trees grow on the eastern end of the lake and can be accessed by the short Cheewhat Lake Cedar Trail.
+The lake is largely trail-less, but a few of the largest trees grow on the eastern end of the lake and can be accessed by the short Cheewhat Lake Cedar Trail.
 Though not officially recognized by Parks Canada, the trail is worn and fairly easily navigated.
-After initially dropping a few hundred feet to lake-level, hikers encounter several giant trees, both standing and fallen.
+After initially dropping a few hundred feet to lake level, hikers encounter several giant trees, both standing and fallen.

 Cheewhat Lake Cedar